surpher/PactSwift/README.md

   // MARK: - Tests

   func testGetUsers() {
-    // #1 - Define the API contract by configuring how `mockService`, and consequently the "real" API, will behave for this specific API request we are testing here
+    // #1 - Declare the interaction's expectations
     PassingTestsExample.mockService

-      // #2 - Define the interaction description and provider state for this specific API request that we are testing .uponReceiving("A request for a list of users") .given(ProviderState(description: "users exist", params: ["first_name": "John", "last_name": "Tester"])
+      // #2 - Define the interaction description and provider state for this specific interaction .uponReceiving("A request for a list of users") .given(ProviderState(description: "users exist", params: ["first_name": "John", "last_name": "Tester"])

-      // #3 - Define the request we promise our API consumer will make .withRequest(
+      // #3 - Declare what our client's request will look like .withRequest(
         method: .GET,
         path: "/api/users",
-        headers: nil, // `nil` means we (and the API Provider) should not care about headers.
-        body: nil // same as with headers
       )

-      // #4 - Define what we expect `mockService`, and consequently the "real" API,
+      // #4 - Declare what the provider should respond with .willRespondWith(
-      // to respond with for this particular API interaction we are testing .willRespondWith(
         status: 200,
         headers: nil, // `nil` means we don't care what the headers returned from the API are.
         body: [
-          // We will use matchers here, as we normally care about the types and structure, not necessarily the actual value.
-          "page": Matcher.SomethingLike(1),
-          "per_page": Matcher.SomethingLike(20),
+          "page": Matcher.SomethingLike(1), // We expect an Int, 1 will be used in the unit test "per_page": Matcher.SomethingLike(20),
-          "total": ExampleGenerator.RandomInt(min: 20, max: 500),
+          "total": ExampleGenerator.RandomInt(min: 20, max: 500), // Expecting an Int between 20 and 500
           "total_pages": Matcher.SomethingLike(3),
-          "data": Matcher.EachLike(
+          "data": Matcher.EachLike( // We expect an array of objects [
-            [
-              "id": ExampleGenerator.RandomUUID(), // We can also use example generators "first_name": Matcher.SomethingLike("John"),
+              "id": ExampleGenerator.RandomUUID(), // We can also use random example generators "first_name": Matcher.SomethingLike("John"),
               "last_name": Matcher.SomethingLike("Tester"),
-              "salary": Matcher.DecimalLike(125000.00)
+              "renumeration": Matcher.DecimalLike(125_000.00)
             ]
           )
         ]